 I just got back from a week in Des Moines at the APQS Rep Rally.
 I took a full week of classes and two days of maintenance training.
 I can now field dress any APQS machine!
 Plus, I got to meet so many artistic, friendly folks.

-I had a ball talking to Pat Sloan at it wasn’t until much later that I realized the Pat I met in 3D was the same Pat I know from her internet sites!
+I had a ball talking to Pat Sloan at it wasn’t until much later that I realized the Pat I met in 3-D was the same Pat I knew from her internet sites!
 Sue Patton was also there and incredibly knowledgeable.
 I wish I could do one of those Vulcan mind melds and soak up all she knows about quilting!
-Oh, and Marilyn Badger was there with some exquisite quilted examples of how to use the Hartley Fence with the APQS machines.
+Marilyn Badger was there with some exquisite quilted examples of how to use the Hartley Fence with the APQS machines.
 I got to sit beside her for lunch.
 She is such a classy woman.

-Of course, you know that as soon as Birdman saw the pattern he HAD to make one.
-He dug through my stash and found two green fabrics he tought looked like feathers.
+Of course, you know that as soon as BirdMan saw the pattern he HAD to make one.
+He dug through my stash and found two green fabrics he thought looked like feathers.
 Then we worked together to complete the birds.

 Their two new feathered friends are now sleeping peacefully at night beside my two little boy’s pillows.
 CUTE!